sourcefrog/conserve/doc/design.md

 - No filesystem metadata (ownership etc) can be stored directly; it must be encoded

-- You can list directories
+- You can list directories (or, "list files starting with a certain prefix")

+- May or may not be case sensitive

+- Can't detect whether an empty directory exists or not

+- Can try to not overwrite files, but not guaranteed coherent

 - There is some prospect of local caching (but, relying on caches being consistent might be dangerous or make behaviour unpredictable)